edoardottt/pwdsafety/README.md

 # 🔒pwd-safety🔒

-This is a light command line tool that checks how much a password is safe.
+This is a command line tool that checks how much a password is safe.

 <p align="center">
   <img src="https://github.com/edoardottt/pwd-safety/blob/master/Images/logo.png">